Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 - These two squads combine to allow 61.6 points per game, 2.9 fewer than this contest's over/under.

-- The Rebels and their opponents have scored an average of 71.6 points per game in 2021, 7.1 more than Saturday's total.

-- The 64.5 over/under in this game is 10.7 points above the 53.8 average total in Commodores games this season.
+- The 64.5 over/under in this game is 10.7 points higher than the 53.8 average total in Commodores games this season.

 Ole Miss Stats and Trends